Carter will add speed, left-handed scoring punch to midfield

-"It has always been a dream school for me," said Carter, whose parents Keith and Carrie both graduated from Liberty and whose brother Connor Carter is currently a student pursuing a degree in global studies.
+"It has always been a dream school for me," said Carter, whose parents, Keith and Carrie, both graduated from Liberty and whose older brother, Connor, is currently a student pursuing a degree in global studies.

 Carter visited Liberty for its College For A Weekend (CFAW) this past fall, which corresponded with the Flames' recruiting showcase, when Flames Head Coach Kyle McQuillan sold him on the program.

 "I had visited five times before but that was when I got interested in Liberty lacrosse," said Carter, who got an inside look at the locker room and clubhouse facility at the Liberty Lacrosse Fields.
 "I'm very excited for atmosphere up there, the fellowship with the team, and I am looking forward to the fast-moving pace of the collegiate game."

 A former starting quarterback for Allatoona (Ga.)
 High School, Carter stopped playing football his senior year to specialize in lacrosse, a sport he picked up in sixth grade after shifting his focus from baseball.